22 Tips to Optimize Your Kindle Reading Experience

 7.Link Notes And Highlights With Your Goodreads Account

 Kindle has the ability to link your notes and highlights with your Goodreads account.
 To do this, you need to connect your Goodreads account with your Kindle, which you can do under All Settings/Settings →Your account→Goodreads.
 Here you can sync up your Goodreads account.
 Once that’s done, log on to your computer or download the Goodreads app.
-Then under my books, go to your Kindle notes and highlights.
+Next, navigate to your Kindle notes and highlights under your books.
 You will find all the notes and highlights from your Kindle.

 8.Take Advantage Of Whispersync